fritzsedlazeck/Sniffles/README.md

 https://www.nature.com/articles/s41592-018-0001-7

-A new preprint for the new methods and improvements introduced with Sniffles2 will be following soon.
+A new preprint for the new methods and improvements introduced with Sniffles2 is here: https://www.biorxiv.org/content/10.1101/2022.04.04.487055v1

 ## Use-Cases / Modes